cjus/hydra-aws-docker-article/README.md

 Note: replace `cjus` above with your docker user name.

 Now we're ready to run it.
 But we don't just want to execute it on the command line as we did earlier because we need to make sure that our container runs should our EC2 instance reboot.
-To do that we'll add an entry into the machine's `/etc/rc.local` file.
+To do that we'll add an two entries to the machine's `/etc/rc.local` file.

 ```shell
 $ sudo vi /etc/rc.local